dixx/is_lazy/README.md

-# is_lazy
+# dixx is_lazy
-scripts and configs for my convenience
+Storage for some automations and configs, to set up my programs and stuff fast and convenient.